makinacorpus/django-safedelete/docs/models.rst

     The objects marked as deleted will be visible in one case : If you access them directly using a OneToOne or a ForeignKey relation.

-    For example, if you have an article with a masked autor, you can still access the author using ``article.author``.
+    For example, if you have an article with a masked author, you can still access the author using ``article.author``.
     If the article is masked, you are not able to access it using reverse relationship : ``author.article_set`` will not contain the masked article.